hitchtest/hitch/docs/glossary/shutdown_timeout.rst

 Shutdown timeout
 ================

-Shutdown timeout is the duration which saddle waits after sending a SIGINT/SIGQUIT before sending a SIGKILL.
+Shutdown timeout is the duration which Hitch waits after sending a SIGINT/SIGQUIT before sending a SIGKILL.

 Unless directly specified, it is assumed that the shutdown